“The soul cannot thrive in the absence of a garden”

 “A garden created to warm the heart and fuel the soul”

 A GARDEN OF JOY

-Hillcrest is aptly named: it is nestled at 750 metres in a cool climate on the crest of a hillside with captivating valley views.
-Heralded by mature whispering pines and snow gums with abundant birdlife and kangaroos that sneak a peak or two, the estate overlooks and takes in the gentle folds and creases of the lovely Binda valley with its old stone heritage buildings.
+Hillcrest is aptly named; it is nestled at 750metres in a cool climate on the crest of a hillside with captivating valley views.
+Heralded by mature whispering pines and snow gums with abundant birdlife and kangaroos that sneak a peek or two, the estate overlooks and takes in the gentle folds and creases of the lovely Binda valley with its old stone heritage buildings.

 For this beautifully luxurious and gracious 1870s home reimagined into the 21st century, we set forth to develop an exquisite setting for a rare jewel – a setting that truly reflected the surrounds and its ecology.
 Consequently, there is delightful formality and structure that transposes into the greater surrounds of meadows beyond and that allows the magic and mystical nature to come through.

 Globe cherry trees Frucitosa Globosa, the pears – Aristocrat, Capital, Snow, Manchurian, Chanticleer, the maples – Lipstick, Negunda, Trident, Crab Apples, London Planes, Magnolia Grandafloras, Indian Bean, Sophoras, Pin Oaks, Liquid Ambers, Olives, Leighton Greens, Simonii Fastigiata Poplars, Cape Chestnuts all combine with hedges of Vibernum, Cherry Laurel and white Escalonia.